hjoseph777/MoviesLand/WALKTHROUGH.md

 ## Overview

-This document showcases the automated browser testing of the MoviesLand application, demonstrating all required functionality including authentication, CRUD operations, and access control.
+This document showcases browser testing of the MoviesLand movie management application, demonstrating all required functionality including authentication, movie CRUD operations, and access control.
 All tests were performed on the live Heroku deployment at https://moviesland-app-74ea9299f6f8.herokuapp.com/.

 ---